Therapy Services

 We accept Medicaid and Crime Victim Compensation (CVC) as forms of payment.

-If you do not have Medicaid or do not qualify for CVC, then sessions may still be available at no cost to you through through grant funding.
+If you do not have Medicaid or do not qualify for CVC, sessions may still be available at no cost to you through grant funding.

 Notice of Intent to Destroy Client Records